In Ear Monitors & On-Site Fitting Services

 - Finally, and arguably most importantly, the entire concert venue can maintain a lower sound level which will reduce the risk that your performance will cause permanent hearing damage to yourself, your audience, your crew, and the entire venue staff.

-All this sounds like a dream for most bands who haven’t switched to IEMs, but it is a daily reality for those who have made the investment.
+All this sounds like a dream for most bands who haven’t switched to IEMs, but it is a daily reality for those who have made the change.

 Access to an monitor system that is isolated from the audience has some major advantages.
 The options are limited only by the technical abilities of the monitoring engineer and your creativity, but common uses of this isolated monitoring advantage include: